Skip to content

 calculate_tf_averaged(time_data_list, ch_in=0, time_range=None, window=None)

-Calculates transfer function averaged across ensemble of timedata.
-Note that this expects a Python list of timedata objects.
+Calculates transfer function averaged across an ensemble of separate measurements.
+Note that this expects a object.

 Intended for averaged transfer functions from separate measurements, e.g. impulse hammer tests.